-RVing with our Canine Companion- PART ONE: Preparing for the journey
+RVing with our Canine Companion – Preparing for Our Journey to the Okanagan, BC

 When our suitcases come out of the closet, our Schnauzer, Kalli, goes into panic mode.
 She neurotically shakes, scurries and gives us the occasional whimper.
 There’s no need for conversation.
 Her pleading brown eyes clearly relay her thoughts: “Do I get to come along or are you leaving me behind?”
 As we transfer our travelling possessions from the house to RV, she has the answer.
 And she’s the first one in the driver’s seat.